Effective Auditing of Construction Activity

 Click here for a Marriott Detail Sheet listing Services, Fitness & Recreation (nearby golf courses), Local Attractions & Dining

-– Our group rate is available for a limited number of rooms for the nights of 4/2, 4/3 and 4/4.
+– We have blocked a limited number of rooms for our attendees for the nights of 7/22, 7/23 and 7/24.

 – Most of our attendees stay at the hotel for two nights and a few opt to stay over a third night.